contentauth/c2pa-python-example/README.md

 The CSR is signed by the applicant's private key; this proves to the CA that the applicant has control of the private key that corresponds to the public key included in the CSR.
 Once the requested information in a CSR passes a vetting process and domain control is established, the CA may sign the applicant's public key so that it can be publicly trusted.

-Before you can order an SSL Certificate, you will need to generate a CSR.

 The app uses [Amazon Key Management Service (KMS)](https://aws.amazon.com/kms/) to create and control cryptographic keys.

 ## Prerequisites